Why Rishi Sunak’s green card and his wife’s non dom status are controversial

-Rishi Sunak tax scandal: green card and non dom status controversy explained - what is Tory MP’s net worth?
+Rishi Sunak tax scandal: green card and non dom status controversy explained - what is new PM’s net worth?

-Rishi Sunak is running for the Conservative leadership again, but is likely to face more questions about the tax status of his wife Akshata Murty
+Rishi Sunak has become the new UK Prime Minister after Liz Truss’s resignation, but faces major questions about his tax status and that of his wife Akshata Murty

-Rishi Sunak is expected to once again throw his hat in the ring for the Conservative leadership, after Liz Truss’s resignation as Prime Minister on Thursday (20 October).
+Rishi Sunak has become the new UK Prime Minister, following Liz Truss’s dramatic resignation on 20 October.

-The former Chancellor lost out to Truss in the race to replace Boris Johnson this summer.
-It capped off a torrid year for the Yorkshire MP, who was heavily criticised for his response to the cost of living crisis, and was dragged into the Partygate scandal.
+Sunak’s path to power was cleared after the only other challenger in the Conservative Party leadership contest - Penny Mordaunt - failed to get enough MPs to back her.
+Former PM Boris Johnson also failed to make the final ballot.
+It comes just weeks after Sunak lost out to Truss in this summer’s leadership race.

-While Sunak now faces a shot at redemption, he will also have to address the skeletons in his closet.
-In early 2022, it came to light that his wife Akshata Murty not only had links to Russia, but was also shielding her vast wealth from the UK taxman through non dom status.
+Until his victory, 2022 had been a torrid year for the Yorkshire MP, who was heavily criticised for his response to the cost of living crisis, and was dragged into the Partygate scandal.
+His personal affairs also came in for scrutiny after it was revealed his wife Akshata Murty not only had links to Russia, but was also shielding her vast wealth from the UK taxman by holding non dom status.

 Most Popular

-Meanwhile, Mr Sunak himself faced questions about his own tax affairs, as well as his commitment to the UK, aftr it emerged he had held onto US green card status well into his tenure as Chancellor.
+The former Chancellor faced questions about his own tax affairs and his commitment to the UK, after it emerged he had held onto US green card status well into his tenure as the head of the Treasury.
 But why was this so controversial?
-Here’s what you need to know.
+Here’s everything you need to know.

 What is Rishi Sunak’s net worth?